-We are committed to continue to improve the quality of our services and to continue to work in partnership with colleagues from across the health and care economy to develop and embed new models of care.
+We are committed to continuing to improve the quality of our services and to continue to work in partnership with colleagues from across the health and care economy to develop and embed new models of care.
 These commitments, and the challenges described above, have shaped our transformation programme and our Strategic Priorities.
-For 2020/21 we identified the following priorities:
+For 2022/23 we have identified the following priorities underpinned by our longer-term vision and values.